AvalonSemiconductors/AS2650/docs/source/io.rst

 The priorities for these interrupts are:

-Timer/Counter 0: ``1``
+Timer/Counter 0: ``IRQ1``

-Timer/Counter 1: ``2``
+Timer/Counter 1: ``IRQ2``

-Timer/Counter 2: ``5``
+Timer/Counter 2: ``IRQ5``

-``IC1``, ``IC2``, ``IC5`` are the interrupt resets for the timer/counter interrupts.
+``IC1``, ``IC2``, ``IC5`` are the interrupt clears for the timer/counter interrupts.
 These bits must be all zero for the setting bits to be changed.
-If any of these bits are not zero during a write operation, only the interrupt reset(s) will occur.
+If any of these bits are not zero during a write operation, only the interrupt clear(s) will occur.
 No settings will be changed, making the remaining 5 bits don’t-care.

 ``T0EXT``, ``T1EXT`` are the external clock input enables for timers/counters 0 and 1.
 Setting either bit will put that timer/counter into "counter" mode, switching its clock source from the processor clock to an external clock input.
 The alternative function selects on PORTB must also be set to expose these clock inputs.
+The prescaler still applies to the external clock inputs.

+*Note:* due to a hardware bug, attempts to read this register will return invalid data.
+Do not read this register.

 **TCR - Timer Capture Register**